 Grounded – base ingredients, techniques, and flavors tend to be grounded in culinary traditions of countries/regions connected to the African Diaspora which would include Africa, the Caribbean, American South, and South America.

-Food Fidelity has evolved from a simple food and music blog into a movement to change the way people eat and think about food, particularly what we consider “soul food”.
+Food Fidelity has evolved from a simple modern soul food and music blog into a movement to change the way people eat and think about food, particularly what we consider soul food.
 The shift was driven by the disparities in health across different ethnic groups, particularly how African Americans are disproportionately affected by diet related diseases like diabetes, hypertension, and cardiovascular.

-Recognizing that there were many families like mine – working parents in a convenience driven world, desiring to honor and retain their heritage but not at the expense of their health, I began sharing our household practices and habits, the ones we utilized as weapons to break the cycle of obesity and the related illnesses born out of poor lifestyle and food choices.
+Recognizing that there were many families like mine – working parents struggling to get suitable weeknight meals on the table in a convenience driven world.
+With peers desiring to honor and retain their heritage but not at the expense of their health, I began sharing our household practices and habits, the ones we utilized as weapons to break the cycle of obesity and the related illnesses born out of poor lifestyle and food choices.

 Though raised a true Texan, I lived in the windy city of Chicago for 13 years with my wife Benee and two kids before returning to Austin,TX.